0xr3ngar/cherri/README.md

 ### Conflict resolution
 - **`merge-tool` not configured**: Run `git config merge.tool <tool>` to set your preferred merge tool
-- **Merge tool fails**: The tool will fall back to manual conflict resolution
+- **Merge tool fails**: The tool will fall back to manual conflict resolution, but all changes you made while using the merge-tool will be reverted.

 ## Upcoming Features

 🚧 **In Development:**
 - **Dry run mode** - Test cherry-picks without making changes, detect conflicts early
-- **PR creation mode** - Create pull requests instead of direct cherry-picking
-- **Slack notifications** - Get notified when cherry-picks complete or have conflicts
-- **Auto-generated release notes** - Generate release notes from cherry-picked PRs
-- **Workflow profiles** - Save configurations for different scenarios (staging, prod, etc.)

 ## License